 We were made to image God.

 The call to holiness is a divine invitation into the fullness of life that the Father created us for.
 To be holy is to be truly human, for we were made to be like God, in whom there is no imperfection or lack or darkness.
-To be holy is to be whole.
+To be holy is to be set apart.
+To be whole.

 Sanctification - the means by which God makes us holy - is the outworking of our salvation.
 The message of the gospel is that God loves us just as we are - enough that He would send His Son to die for us that we might be righteous in His sight and reconciled to Him.
 But He loves us too much to leave us as we are, conformed to our sinful nature.